broadinstitute/carrot/README.md

         * Using the local machine's `sendmail` utility, or
         * Using an SMTP mail server (either running your own, or using an existing mail service like GMail).
     * Enabling this requires the use of a few configuration variables which are listed and explained in the `.env.example` file.
-* If you do not wish to utilize the email functionality, set the `EMAIL_MODE` environment variable to `None`.
+* If you do not wish to use the email features, set the `EMAIL_MODE` environment variable to `None`.

 ### <a name="software_building">Dynamic Software Testing</a>
 * It is possible (and encouraged) to set up CARROT to allow automatic generation of docker images for testing specific software hosted in a git repository